 improvements I have wanted.
 And while AmigaE only worked on AmigaOS3, Portabl E

-also works on AmigaOS4, AROS, MorphOS, and even Windows to an extent!
+also works on AmigaOS4, AROS, MorphOS, as well as even Linux & Windows!

 compile it into an executable that you can run.
-But you don't need to worry
+But you don't usually need to

-about these details, because the PEGCC program will handle them for you.
+worry about those details, because the PEGCC program will do it for you.

-which is then compiled to a proper executable.
-It supports Windows, AmigaOS3,
+AmigaE itself!), which is then compiled to a proper executable.
+It supports

 It comes with portable modules to cover stuff like file & directory access,

 shell parameter parsing, graphics, sound & GUIs.
 These portable modules are NOT

 always supported by all OSes, especially not by Linux & Windows yet.
 You can